What You'll Learn

-The Columbia College social work major offers students the opportunity to acquire the knowledge, values and skills necessary for generalist practice.
-The major builds upon the liberal arts base required for all students at Columbia College.
-Courses required for the major address such areas as ethics, human behavior, social policy, social work practice (assessment, interviewing, intervention) and research.
+The Columbia College social work major offers you the opportunity to acquire the knowledge, values, and skills necessary for generalist practice.
+The major builds upon the liberal arts base required for all students while the major courses address such areas as ethics, human behavior, social policy, social work practice (assessment, interviewing, intervention) and research.
 The combination has proved to be a successful mix for our social work graduates to successful pursue careers in Social Work.

 Although not required to receive the certificate, Social Work students who complete a field placement in a child welfare unit at a South Carolina Department of Social Services office will be recognized on the certificate as having met this field experience.